 Meet the experts

-Listen to two nationally recognized experts talk about their research and what parents can do to "keep the learning faucet on" during the summer.
+Listen to three nationally recognized experts talk about their research and what parents can do to "keep the learning faucet on" during the summer.

 Dr. Jimmy Kim is an assistant professor of education at the Harvard Graduate School of Education and a former middle school history teacher.
 His research focuses on literacy interventions designed to improve reading and writing of upper elementary, middle, and high school students.